theerfan/Q/README.md

 - **Alpha access to TPU-based quantum simulators**: The top 50 teams in the challenge will each receive an API key for the alpha of Sandbox@Alphabet's Floq API.
 Discover more details about Floq@QHack [here](Floq_challenge.md).

+- **Floq Cash Prize**: The team with the best usage of Floq by the end of the Open Hackathon will be eligible to receive a $2500 cash prize.
+See [here](https://github.com/XanaduAI/QHack/blob/main/Floq_challenge.md) for more details.

 ### Grand Prize

 - **Win a summer internship at CERN**: The top overall team (judged by QML Challenge scoreboard ranking and Open Hackathon project) will receive up to 3 summer internship positions at CERN.